-The SENDCo keeps a record of the printed online application, letters from awarding bodies, Form 8s, a copy of the data protection form, assessments, evidence of SEND and any additional forms or documents for inspection.
+The SENDCo keeps a record of the printed online application, letters from awarding bodies, Form 8s, a copy of the data protection form, assessments and any additional forms or documents for inspection.

 The files for inspection are located in the Learning Support Base Office.